agroal/pgagroal/doc/SECURITY.md

 The function requires a user that is able to execute it, like

 ```
+-- Create a role used for the authentication query
 CREATE ROLE pgagroal LOGIN;
 -- Set the password
 \password pgagroal

--- Make sure only "pgagroal" can use the function
+-- Only allow access to "pgagroal"
-REVOKE EXECUTE ON FUNCTION pgagroal_get_password(name) FROM PUBLIC;
+REVOKE EXECUTE ON FUNCTION public.pgagroal_get_password(name) FROM PUBLIC;
-GRANT EXECUTE ON FUNCTION pgagroal_get_password(name) TO pgagroal;
+GRANT EXECUTE ON FUNCTION public.pgagroal_get_password(name) TO pgagroal;
 ```

 Make sure that the user is different from the actual application users accessing the database.
 The user accessing the function needs to have its credential present in the vault passed to the `-S` or `--superuser` command line parameter.

-Authentication query is only supported with MD5 or SCRAM-SHA-256 based accounts.
+The user executing the authentication query must use either a MD5 or a SCRAM-SHA-256 password protected based account.